dangerfarms/leanplum-py/README.md

 ### Integration tests
 1. Create a leanplum app if you haven't done so yet.
 2. Create `.env` in the project root.
 (This is gitignored.)
-3. Add your app id and keys in the following format:
+3. Add your app id and keys, and a message id in the following format:
 ```
 export LEANPLUM_APP_ID="your app id here"
 export LEANPLUM_PRODUCTION_CLIENT_KEY="your production key here"
 export LEANPLUM_DEVELOPMENT_CLIENT_KEY="your development key here"
+export LEANPLUM_TEST_MESSAGE_ID="a test message id from leanplum"
 ```

 Now you can run: